jaglinsk/Python/README.md

 # Python
-Home of personal python coding projects
+Home of latest and greatest personal python coding projects